-u Exemplary compliance: Teachers are gifted in providing musical experiences for their children.
+tti OI Exemplary compliance: Teachers are gifted in providing musical experiences for their children.
 Teachers have particular expertise in the area of music.
 Music is a natural part of the school day and curriculum and provides opportunities for participation, interaction, and fun.
 Standard met: Teachers provide a good variety of musical experiences for their children.
 Teachers are able to facilitate activities in the area of music.
-Music is a natural part of the school day and curriculum and provides opportunities for participation, interaction, and fundamental control of the school day and curriculum and provides opportunities for participation, interaction, and fundamental curriculum and provides opportunities for participation, interaction, and fundamental curriculum and provides opportunities for participation and curriculum an Standard partially met: Teachers are inconsistent or ineffective in their ability to provide a good variety of musical experiences for their children.
+Music is a natural part of the school day and curriculum and provides opportunities for participation, interaction, and fundamental control of the school day and curriculum and provides opportunities for participation, interaction, and fundamental curriculum and provides opportunities for participation.
+Standard partially met: Teachers are inconsistent or ineffective in their ability to provide a good variety of musical experiences for their children.
 Teachers are not able to satisfactorily facilitate activities in the area of music.
 Music does not feel like a natural par of the school day and curriculum and opportunities are not consistently or effectively provided for participation, interaction, and fun.
 Standard not met: Teachers do not provide a good variety of musical experiences for their children.
 Teachers are not able to facilitate activities in the area of music.
-Music does not feel like a natural part of the school day and curriculum and opportunities are not provided for participation, interaction, and fun.
+Music does not feel like a natural part of the school day and curriculum and opportunities are not provided

-5.9.2 Visual Arts.
-The use of various media and techniques provides rich opportunities for sensory exploration and manipulation, as well as the development of fine motor skills.
+5.9.2 Visual Arts The use of various media and techniques provides rich opportunities for sensory exploration and manipulation, as well as the development of fine motor skills.
 In addition, through painting and drawing, children make their first attempts at graphic representation, a precursor to writing.
 The guided examination of works of art provides practice in focusing attention on visual detail, important for developing skill in discriminating visual differences in objects, images, print and letters, as well as appreciating basic elements of art.
 The further examination and discussion of works of art also afford rich opportunities for language development.